 General David L. Goldfein was the 21st chief of staff of the Air Force from 2016 to 2020, responsible for organizing, training, and equipping 685,000 forces and civilians serving in the Air Force worldwide.
 Goldfein was previously Air Force vice chief of staff and director of the Joint Staff at the Pentagon.
 He was commander of U.S. Air Forces Central Command in Southwest Asia from 2011 to 2013 and held command positions at air bases in New Mexico, Idaho, Germany, and Italy.
 A rated command pilot, Goldfein flew combat missions in operations Desert Shield, Desert Storm, Allied Force, and Enduring Freedom, and logged more than 4,200 flight hours in T 37, T 38, F 16C/D, F 117A, MQ 9, and MC 12W aircraft over his 37-year career.

 Mr. James R. Gosler is one of the nation’s foremost experts on cybersecurity and information operations.
 He served more than three decades in various cyber- and nuclear weapon-related positions at Sandia National Laboratories.
 During his Sandia career, he was invited by the National Security Agency to serve as the lab’s first visiting scientist, he created and led the Vulnerability Assessments Program, and, in 2003, he was appointed Sandia’s sixth fellow.
 Mr. Gosler previously served as the first director of the Clandestine Information Technology Office at the Central Intelligence Agency.
-He is a member of the Defense Science Board and a former member of the Naval Studies Board and the NSA Advisory Board.
+He is a former member of the Defense Science Board, the Naval Studies Board, and the NSA Advisory Board.

 Admiral Samuel J. Locklear III is president of SJL Global Insights LLC.
 He served nearly forty years in the U.S. Navy as a surface warfare officer, rising to become commander of U.S. Pacific Command.
 Among his many command positions at sea, he served as commander, U.S. 3rd Fleet, and commander, U.S. Naval Forces Europe, U.S. Naval Forces Africa, and NATO’s Allied Joint Force Command.
 Ashore, Admiral Locklear served as head of the Navy programming and assessment divisions; the 78th commandant of midshipmen, U.S. Naval Academy; and director, Navy Staff.